Heart and Blood Conditions

-A small atrial septal defect (ASD) may cause no symptoms at all or none until later in childhood or adulthood.
+A small atrial septal defect (ASD) may cause no symptoms at all until later in childhood or adulthood.

 Large defects that aren’t treated can increase the risk for certain heart or blood problems later in life, such as heart failure, stroke and high blood pressure in the lungs (pulmonary hypertension).

 Atrial Septal Defect Diagnosis

 To diagnose this condition, your doctor will examine your child, check their heartbeat and use a stethoscope to listen to their heart.
 In children with ASD, doctors can often hear an abnormal heart sound or heart murmur — a noise caused by the flow of blood through the opening from the left side of the heart to the right.
 The doctor will ask for details about your child’s symptoms, their health history and your family health history.